turbaevsky/indicators/doc/PI_DB_TS.md

 considered to be required and any unavailable hours counted (and thus, are to be reported).
-An exception for a single- or multi-unit station with all units shut down, is that one emergency generator at a time may be electively taken out of service without incurring planned or unplanned unavailable hours, providing that at least one operable emergency generator is available to supply emergency loads.
+An exception for a single- or multi-unit station with all units shut down, is that one emergency generator at a time may be effectively taken out of service without incurring planned or unplanned unavailable hours, providing that at least one operable emergency generator is available to supply emergency loads.